-As part of its commitment to enriching this community and deepening its knowledge of pet training and handling techniques, Prairie Dog Pet Mercantile is proud to host world-renowned Dog Trainer, Suzanne Clothier May 15th-17th in Spokane, WA, with three days of seminars!
+As part of its commitment to enriching this community and deepening its knowledge of pet training and handling techniques, Prairie Dog Pet Mercantile is proud to host world-renowned Dog Trainer, Suzanne Clothier October 16th-18th in Spokane, WA, with three days of seminars!
 See below for a detailed description of each day’s seminar, as well as ticket package options!

 Ready to buy?
 Click HERE

 Can we ever know enough about these amazing friends?
 So much they tell us, if we know how to listen!

 Understanding our dogs is an endless and fascinating journey.
 If you’d like to know WHY your dog is doing this or that, this is the seminar for you, taught by Suzanne Clothier, the trainer that the late R.K.
 Anderson, DVM called “the best observer of dogs I’ve ever seen.”